Moderate learning difficulty (MLD)

 There are other assessments which may be used during an assessment for learning difficulties, including observations and discussions with the child, young person and the individuals who know them best.

-After an assessment, the information will be written up in a report.
+After an assessment, the outcome will be explained in a report.
 If learning and cognition difficulties are identified, our specialist educational and child psychologists will make recommendations to support the child or young person with their learning.

 Recommendations could include specific interventions or the application of strategies and techniques.